yagobski/loopback-connector-elastic-search/README.md

 2. [Configure the connector](#configuring-connector)
   * Don't forget to create an index in your ES instance: `curl -X POST https://username:password@my.es.cluster.com/shakespeare`
   * If you mess up and want to delete, you can use: `curl -X DELETE https://username:password@my.es.cluster.com/shakespeare`
+  * Don't forget to set a [valid value](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html#config-api-version) for `apiVersion` field in `examples/server/datasources.json` that matches the version of ES you are running.
 3. Set up a `cacert.pem` file for communicating securely (https) with your ES instance.
 Download the certificate chain for your ES server using this **sample** (will need to be edited to *use* your provider) command:

   ```